I’ll bet you’re in one of two camps right now:

-Based on the recommendations above, I could get away with a 10 pint dehumidifier for my garage.
+Based on the recommendations above, I could get away with a 10-pint dehumidifier for my garage.

 The smallest dehumidifier commonly manufactured is 30 pints.
-That should be more than enough to handle my size garage, even in “extremely wet” conditions which, if you remember from above, covers things like drying laundry.
+That should be more than enough to handle my size garage, even in “extremely wet” conditions, which, if you remember from above, covers things like drying laundry.

-What I actually bought was a 50 pint dehumidifier, which was overkill.
+What I actually bought was a 50-pint dehumidifier, which was overkill.

-Armed with that information. the bottom line is a 30-pint dehumidifier is more than enough for most garages (less than 1,000 sq. ft.) – even for very wet conditions.
+The bottom line is a 30-pint dehumidifier is more than enough for most garages (less than 1,000 sq. ft.) – even for very wet conditions.